solisruj/solisruj.github.io/docs/index.md

 ### Research Data Analyst
 #### OHSU Knights Diagnostics Laboratory (08/11/2022 - Present)

-Use Python, R, SQL in linux to support clinical and research project needs.
+Use Python, R, SQL in Linux to support clinical and research project needs.
 Provide statistical expertise and data visualization in Python and R.

 ### Research Assistant II
 #### OHSU Knights Diagnostics Laboratory (07/15/2019 - 08/11/2022)

-Using Python, R, SQL in Ubuntu to leverage clinical, pathological, ancillary, and genomic data to support diagnostic test development, research, and data reporting at Knights Diagnostic Laboratory.
+Using Python, R, SQL in Linux to leverage clinical, pathological, ancillary, and genomic data to support diagnostic test development, research, and data reporting at Knights Diagnostic Laboratory.
 Wrote a internal package named SoaPy to clean and transform clinical, pathological, ancillary, and genomic data.

 ### Bioinformatic Research Specialist
 #### Bayer Crop Sciences (09/04/2018 - 03/29/2019)